This is a sponsored post

 An Australian road trip with kids

-I am desperate to take the boys and I’ve been doing a little research in the best way to road trip around Australia with kids.
+I am desperate to take the boys and have recently been inspired by this family’s Perth to Melbourne drive, and maybe continuing the road trip from Perth to Darwin.
+I’ve also been doing a little research in the best way to road trip around Australia with kids.

 I see many families taking on the classic camper or motorhome option.
 A moving home always seems so romantic.
 However, the limitation of this is that once you’re all parked up and set up camp, you can’t really drive off anywhere without packing up again.
 If you’re near a town, you could use public transport, or you could take bikes.
 But you lose the freedom that your own wheels supposedly provide.
 This is also the case with a 4×4 with roof tents, and we found this a limitation with our Land Rover set up in Africa.

 Alternatively, we could continue our road trip style pre-kids and throw a tent in the back of a hire car.
 But it would have to be a BIG car.
 Having kids along for the ride means that there’s always a tonne more ‘stuff’ and packing the car each time we move on may feel like a Jenga exercise.

 So perhaps a caravan?
 Too cumbersome to tow and tricky on those outback tracks.

 This is how I’ve come to the idea of overlanding Australia with a camper trailer and I’ve found some great deals on Gumtree.
 A camper trailer is a tent that pulls out of a trailer and pegs to the ground.

 Some reasons why I think a camper trailer is a great idea for a road trip around Australia with kids: